An API endpoint on a Dataiku API node#

 Click Publish on Deployer and Publish to confirm publishing v1 of the service to the API Deployer.

-Once the API service exists on the API Deployer, we can deploy the service to an infrastructure.
+Once the API service exists on the API Deployer, you can deploy the service to an infrastructure.

 Click Deploying API Services.